Warnock reveals talks over Luke O'Nien failed over wages and agents fees.

-Ex-Middlesbrough boss reveals talks over Sunderland player failed over wages and agents fees.
+Sunderland AFC news: Neil Warnock reveals talks to Luke O'Nien failed because of wages and agents fees.

 Neil Warnock made a brief appearance on co-comms during Sunderland’s defeat to Sheffield United.